THE UNRAVELLING

 The heaviness.
 The tension.
 The emotions I carried quietly.

-Today, I offer that same grounded, compassionate support to others — people who feel overwhelmed, grieving, burned out, or disconnected from themselves.
+Today, I offer that same grounded, compassionate support to those who feel overwhelmed, grieving, burned out, or disconnected from themselves.

 My role isn’t to fix or push change, but to help you feel safe enough to listen to what your body already knows.